cern-mig/java-dirq/dev-guide.md

     mvn release:prepare
     mvn release:perform

-At this point follow point 8 in order to confirm the release and get it synchronized with central Maven repository.
+At this point follow point 8 of the Sonatype guide in order to confirm the release and get it synchronized with central Maven repository.